M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Multi-Server-Mode/Task-Queues/index.md

 	/// <returns><see langword="true"/> if successful.</returns>
 	public bool TryGetObjID(out ObjID objID)
 	{
+		// Set the ObjID instance.
 		objID = new ObjID();

-		objID.SetIDs(this.ObjectTypeID, this.ObjectID);
+		// If we do not have a valid object type ID then return false. if(0 > this.ObjectTypeID)
+			return false;

+		// If we do not have a valid object ID then return false. if(0 == this.ObjectID)
+			return false;

+		// We can't guarantee that the object exists, but it seems reasonable. objID.SetIDs(this.ObjectTypeID, this.ObjectID);
 		return true;
 	}